 The International Human Rights Framework on the Right of Peaceful Assembly

-Saint Vincent and the Grenadines adhered to the 1966 International Covenant on Civil and Political Rights (ICCPR) in July 2019.
+Saint Vincent and the Grenadines is a State Party to the 1966 International Covenant on Civil and Political Rights (ICCPR).
 Article 21 governs the right of peaceful assembly, providing that:

 The right of peaceful assembly shall be recognized.
 No restrictions may be placed on the exercise of this right other than those imposed in conformity with the law and which are necessary in a democratic society in the interests of national security or public safety, public order (ordre public), the protection of public health or morals or the protection of the rights and freedoms of others.

-Saint Vincent and the Grenadines is also a state party to the First Optional Protocol to the ICCPR, which allows individuals to petition the Human Rights Committee if they believe the state has violated their human rights as protected under the Covenant.
+Saint Vincent and the Grenadines is also a party to the First Optional Protocol to the ICCPR, which allows individuals to petition the Human Rights Committee if they believe the State has violated their human rights as protected under the Covenant.

 Saint Vincent and the Grenadines is a member of the Organization of American States, but has not adhered to the 1969 Inter-American Convention on Human Rights.